National Endowment for the Humanities.

 (a) Referral of complaints for mediation.
-NEH will promptly refer all complaints that fall within the jurisdiction of these regulations, and that contain all information necessary for further processing, to the agency designated by the Secretary to manage the mediation process.
+Unless the age distinction complained of is clearly within an exception, NEH will promptly refer all complaints that fall within the jurisdiction of the regulations in this part, and that contain all information necessary for further processing, to the Mediation Agency designated by the Secretary of the Department of Health and Human Services.

-(b) Both the complainant and the recipient must participate in the mediation process to the extent necessary to reach an agreement, or for the mediator to make an informal judgment that an agreement is impossible.
-The complainant and recipient must meet with the mediator at least once before NEH will accept a judgment that an agreement is impossible.
-However, the recipient and the complainant need not meet with the mediator at the same time.
+(b) Both the complainant and the recipient shall participate in the mediation process to the extent necessary to reach an agreement, or for the mediator to make an informed judgment that an agreement is impossible.

-(c) If the complainant and recipient reach a mutually satisfactory resolution of the complaint during the mediation period, they must prepare an agreement in writing.
-The mediator will send a copy of the settlement agreement to NEH.
-NEH will take no further action based on that complaint unless it appears that the complainant or the recipient has failed to comply with the agreement.
+(c) If the complainant and recipient reach a mutually satisfactory resolution of the complaint during the mediation period, the mediator shall prepare a mediation agreement in writing, to be signed by the complainant and recipient, and send a copy of the signed agreement to NEH.
+NEH will take no further action based on that complaint unless the complainant or the recipient has failed to comply with the agreement.

-(e) If the complainant and recipient do not reach a mutually satisfactory resolution during mediation within sixty (60) days after NEH receives the complaint, the mediator must return the complaint to NEH for investigation.
-The mediator may return a complaint at any time before the end of the sixty-day period if it appears that the complaint cannot be resolved through mediation.
+(e) If the complainant and recipient do not reach a mutually satisfactory resolution during mediation within sixty (60) days after NEH receives the complaint, the mediator shall return the complaint to NEH for investigation.
+The mediator may return a complaint at any time before the end of the sixty-day period if it appears that the complaint cannot be resolved through mediation or if an agreement is reached.
 The mediator may extend this sixty-day period, provided NEH concurs, for not more than thirty (30) days, if the mediator determines that resolution is likely to occur within such period.

-(a) Informal investigation.
-(1) NEH will investigate complaints that are unresolved after mediation or are reopened because of a violation of a settlement agreement.
+(a) Initial investigation.
+(1) NEH will investigate complaints that are unresolved after mediation or are reopened because of a violation of a mediation agreement.

 (i) As part of this initial investigation, NEH will use informal fact-finding methods, including joint or separate discussions with the complainant and the recipient to establish the facts, and, if possible, resolve the complaint to the mutual satisfaction of the parties.
 NEH may seek the assistance of any involved State agency.

-(ii) NEH will put any settlement agreement in writing and have it signed Start Printed Page 28574by the parties and NEH.
+(ii) NEH will put any settlement agreement in writing and have it signed by the parties and NEH.
 The settlement is not a finding of discrimination against a recipient.

 (2) The settlement shall not affect the operation of any other enforcement effort of NEH, including compliance reviews and investigation of other complaints which may involve the recipient.

-(b) Formal investigation.
-If NEH cannot resolve the complaint through informal investigation, it will develop formal findings through further investigation of the complaint.
-If the formal investigation indicates a violation of the Act or these regulations, NEH will attempt to obtain voluntary compliance.
-If NEH cannot obtain voluntary compliance, it will arrange for enforcement as described in § 1172.36.
+(b) Formal investigation and finding.
+If NEH cannot resolve the complaint during the initial investigation, it will complete the investigation of the complaint and make a formal finding.
+If the formal investigation indicates a violation of the Act or the regulations in this part, NEH will attempt to achieve voluntary compliance.
+If NEH cannot obtain voluntary compliance, it will begin appropriate enforcement action as provided in § 1172.36.